 Just Listed / Under Contract / Just Sold

-One of the best marketing techniques you can use is to send mailings to homeowners in the neighborhood every time you take a new listing.
+One of the best marketing techniques you can use is to send just listed mailings to homeowners in the neighborhood every time you take a new listing.

-- One to announce a the new listing
+- The first one to announce a the new listing

-- One to let the neighbors know it’s now under contract
+- Next, one to let the neighbors know it’s now under contract

 Why all agents don’t use them is a mystery to me.